apache/cloudstack-docs-admin/source/projects.rst

 #.

-   Click the edit button to set the parameter. |editbutton.png: Edits parameters|
+   Click the edit button to set the parameter. |Edits parameters|

    ``allow.user.create.projects``